avsa242/hm10-spin/README.md

 * Very early in development - may malfunction, or outright fail to build
 * Supports slave role only
-* Only supports 9600bps connection
 * No validation performed on responses to commands sent (i.e., was the command "OK")

 ## TODO

 - [ ] Port to P2/SPIN2
-- [ ] Add support for other bitrates
+- [x] Add support for other bitrates
 - [ ] Add support for master role
 - [ ] TBD